-IMU stands for Initial MarkUp.
-It is the calculation used to determine the selling price you will put on an item in your store.
-For example, if you have a hammer that costs you $5, then the IMU is the measurement of how much you mark up that hammer when you put it on the shelf.
-So, if you set the selling price at $10, then you have a 100% IMU.
+The IMU formula is used to determine the sales price retailers put on an item in a store.
+For example, if a retailer buys a hammer wholesale for $5, then the IMU is the measurement of how much they mark up that hammer when they sell it to customers.
+If the retailer set the sales price at $10, then you have a 100% IMU.

 |Cost||Selling Price||IMU %|

-Setting your IMU is sometimes more of an art than a science But the goal is not to achieve the highest possible markup, but to maximize your store’s bottom line.
+The goal of an IMU is to maximize your store's bottom line, not to achieve the highest possible markup.
 If the initial markup is too high, your sales volume will decline.
 If the initial markup is too low, your store will not generate enough cash flow or profit to cover its operating expenses.

-If you are struggling with setting your IMU, one of the best places to look is state or retail associations.
-These organizations collect data from their members and help you to see what margins, IMU and turns you should be getting from you inventory.
-When I owned my shoe stores, we were members of the National Shoe Retailers Association.
-Every two years, the association put out a business performance report of the stores in the association.
-This was a great tool for me as I get a benchmark to measure my business against.
+If you're struggling with setting your IMUs, one of the best places to look is retail associations.
+These organizations collect data from their members and help you to see what margins, IMU, and turns you should be getting from your inventory.
+For example, a shoe retailer should be a member of the National Shoe Retailers Association, which puts out a business performance report of the stores in the association every two years.
+These are excellent tools for any company looking to improve their business.

-- Manage your IMU by category and classification in your inventory, not by a formula like the example above.
-For some categories, you may get a 70% IMU for others it may only be 40%.
+- Manage your IMU by category and classification in your inventory, not by a formula: For some categories, you may get a 70% IMU, and for others, it may only be 40%.
 You have to be careful not to position yourself in the marketplace as the "expensive" store.

-- Check out new suppliers.
-If you carry all the same merchandise as your competitors, you must use the same selling prices they do as well.
-If you carry unique merchandise (meaning same style different vendor), you can take a higher initial markup on those items since you are not in competition.
+- Check out new suppliers: If you carry all the same merchandise as your competitors, you should use the same (or lower) sales prices that they do.
+If you carry unique merchandise (meaning the same style but from a different vendor), you can take a higher initial markup on those items since you're not in competition.

-- Use closeouts.
-Every vendor gets to the end of its season and has inventory they want to dump.
-Buying closeouts allows you to get the merchandise for a discounted price from the vendor (as much as 50% less) but you can still use the same initial selling price.
+- Take advantage of closeouts: Every vendor gets to the end of its season and has inventory it wants to dump.
+Buying closeouts allows you to get the merchandise for a discounted price from the vendor (as much as 50% less), but you can still use the same initial selling price.
 For example, if the shirt cost $50 and was selling for $100 when you buy it as a closeout, use the same $100 price.
-Then use your marketing savvy and "mark it down" to make it a sale item.
-But you still make money because the IMU this time is based on your $25 closeout cost, not the original $50 cost.
+Or, use your marketing savvy and "mark it down" to make it a sale item—this way, you still make money because the IMU is based on your $25 closeout cost, not the original $50 cost.